11ty/11ty-website/docs/data.md

 #### `fileSlug`

-The `fileSlug` variable is mapped from inputPath and is useful for creating your own clean permalinks.
+{% addedin "0.3.4", "span" %} The `fileSlug` variable is mapped from inputPath and is useful for creating your own clean permalinks.

 | `inputPath` | Resulting `fileSlug` |
 | --- | --- |